 Wearables may be subject to the MDR when specifically intended by the manufacturer to be used for one or more medical purposes.
-Virtual Assistants (e.g. Alexa)
+Austria

 According to Section 3 of the ÄrzteG, medical advice may only be given by licensed physicians.
 Virtual Assistants in general would not qualify as a medical device.
 However, natural language processing may be subject to the MDR when specifically intended by the manufacturer to be used for one or more medical purposes.